An Introduction to Project Acceleration

 Crashing adds people to shorten effort‑driven tasks on the critical path.

-Crashing a realistic plan invites rework, stress, and a jittery go‑live that damages trust.
-It raises cost and only helps when tasks can absorb extra hands.
-If the bottleneck is a single subject matter expert or a constrained tool, throwing more people at the task will not help, it will probably do the opposite and slow you down.
+Crashing a realistic plan raises cost and only helps when tasks can absorb extra hands.
+If the bottleneck is a single subject matter expert or a constrained tool, throwing more people at the task will not help, it will probably do the opposite, slow you down, create re-work or inconsistent levels of quality.

 Adding people also increases coordination overhead.
 If you crash, do it where tasks can be split cleanly, and pair new joiners with experienced team members for faster acclimatisation.